DETAILED ACTION

 The container of claim 11, wherein the biological material comprises one or more cells or cell cultures selected from the group consisting of reproductive cells, porcine cells, fetal cells, induced pluripotent stem cells (iPS cells) and embryonic stem cells (the container can be used with such a biological material).

-The container of claim 1, wherein the bag member or the bowl is further configured to receive and hold a volume of a physiological solution or supportive media therein (the container can be used with such).
+The container of claim 1, wherein the container is further configured to receive and hold a volume of a physiological solution or supportive media therein (the container can be used with such).

 A method of preserving a biological material, comprising providing the container of claim 1 for said biological material ( such as bioprosthetic heart valve, paragraph 0023), placing said biological material into said container, and preserving the biological material in the container for a period of time (Fig. 1B).